Viktor Khrenin: Defence minister

 After 5 years in this role, he was appointed in January 2020, by President Lukashenko, to the post of the Defence Minister of Belarus, succeeding Lieutenant General Andrei Ravkov, who himself was made the State Secretary of the Security Council of Belarus.
 Upon his appointment, he underlined his consistency with military priorities while admitting that he "will have to study and learn a lot".

 On the 80th birthday of Anatoly Kostenko, Khrenin personally congratulated the former defence minister in the building of the military department.

 During the 2020 Belarusian protests, he compared those marching and protesting under the historical tricolor of the short-lived Belarusian People's Republic to Nazi collaborators during World War II, saying in a statement that "We cannot calmly watch how, under the flags under which the fascists organized the massacres of Belarusians, Russians, Jews, [and] representatives of other nationalities, actions are being organized today in these sacred places".
 His statement was considered to be unusually politicized and emotionally charged even for an agency like the defense ministry.
 Khrenin also declared to the military leadership that a military conflict may be unfolding that will require their assistance.

 Sanctions

 In June 2021, the EU put sanctions on Khrenin.
 He was also sanctioned by the United Kingdom, Switzerland, Canada, and the United States.

 On 25 March 2022, Khrenin was sanctioned by Australia due to having "played a role of significant strategic importance to Russia by allowing Russia to launch attacks from Belarus" in the 2022 Russian invasion of Ukraine.
+Also in 2022, he was blacklisted by Japan, New Zealand and Ukraine on similar grounds.